Is Kenya safe? Tips and advice for travellers

 For invaluable insight and help planning your route, get in touch with a tour operator or Kenya specialist.
 It certainly makes things easier!

 Maybe you’ve always wanted to camp under the savanna stars or spot lions lounging in the shade of an Acacia tree.
-Whatever dreams you’re looking forward to fulfilling, ensuring you have Kenya travel insurance is a must!
+Whatever dreams you’re looking to fulfill, ensuring you have Kenya travel insurance is a must!

-That’s why G Adventures makes it mandatory for all travellers to obtain travel medical insurance with a minimum of USD$200,000, including emergency evacuation and repatriation coverage.
+That’s why we make it mandatory for all travellers to get travel medical insurance with a minimum of USD$200,000 including emergency evacuation and repatriation coverage.

 Whether wildlife watching or visiting a remote but welcoming Masai cultural village, large medical facilities are often only accessible by air ambulance services — meaning, in the unlikely event something happens, having appropriate medical coverage is in your best interest.

-Even though incidents with dangerous animals in Kenya are incredibly rare, simply twisting your ankle on uneven terrain could mean costly medical bills if you don’t have insurance.
+Even though incidents with dangerous animals in Kenya are incredibly rare, simply twisting your ankle on uneven terrain could mean costly medical bills without insurance.

 A lion roaring in the savannah